mku11/Salmon-AES-CTR/README.md

     // for android
     implementation 'com.mku.salmon:salmon-fs-android:1.0.5'

-    // uncomment to use optional fast AES intrinsics and Tiny AES
+    // optional fast AES intrinsics and Tiny AES
-    // use SalmonStream.setProviderType() within your code
-    // implementation 'com.mku.salmon:salmon-native-android:1.0.5'
+    // make sure you use SalmonStream.setProviderType() to set the provider in java implementation 'com.mku.salmon:salmon-native-android:1.0.5' }
-}
 ```

 ### Gradle for windows native library:
 To add the native library for windows add the gradle task below to gradle.build:
 ```